withparadox2/withparadox2.github.io/_posts/2020-06-04-adapt-to-new-api-of-slowly.md

   };
 }, 962, [1, 924, 598]);
 ```
-Code blocks referencing `getMe` are all surrounded with a large piece of messed code, which makes it difficult to figure out.
+Code blocks referencing `getMe` are all surrounded with a large piece of messed code, which makes it difficult to figure out what's going on.
 Instead, I searched `otp` and found the core logic to generate `otp`:

 ```javascript
 __d(function(g, r, i, a, m, e, d) {